Home Warranty Coverage for Energy-Efficient Appliances & Systems

 System What's Typically Covered Common Exclusions

-Heat Pump HVAC Compressor, fan motor, refrigerant lines Humidifiers, dehumidifiers, radiant heating
+Heat Pump HVAC Compressor, fan motor, refrigerant lines Humidifiers, dehumidifiers, radiant heating, geothermal beyond $1,500

-Induction Cooktop Heating coils, basic electrical Circuit boards, control panels (varies by plan)
+Induction Cooktop Heating coils, basic electrical Power surge damage to control boards (most plans)

 Energy Star Refrigerator Compressor, ice maker, thermostat Food spoilage, cosmetic damage, secondary damage